spoonboy-io/spoon-boy-report-pack/README.md

 ## Spoon Boy Report Pack

-A suite of additional reports for Morpheus designed to address several real-world use cases
+A suite of additional reports for Morpheus designed to address several real-world use cases.

-This report pack is built for the post 1.0 plugin framework so requires Morpheus version later than 6.3.0.
+This report pack is built for the post v1.0 plugin framework so requires Morpheus version later than 6.3.0.

 ### User Reports